Gothic vs. Modern Dark Academia: Finding Calm in the Shadows

 - Dark Academia: walnut built-ins, banker’s lamps with amber bulbs, leather-topped desks, unlacquered brass.

-Both honor craft and history, but one builds for awe, the other for thought.
+Both honor craft and history, but one builds for awe and the other for thought.

 Materials and Styling Cues for Interiors